arduino/help-center-content/content/Hardware Support/Portenta Family/FAQ-Arduino-Portenta-X8.md

 - **Does the M4 support networking?**

-  Yes it does.
+  Yes, it does.
 All networking, including WiFi, BLE, and other connectivity types, is managed by the Linux side and made available to the M4 through RPC calls.

 - **Is there an easy way to communicate between the MCU and MPU environments?**